-\textbf{Tools retrieval.} In Table \ref{tab:result} and Figs \ref{fig:plot_b} and \ref{fig:plot_radar}, we observe that MLLMS achieve the \textit{highest} performance (70.03\%) on the tool retrieval task.
-InternVL3-38B performs the best securing 97\%, followed by GPT-5 and Gemini 2.5 Pro with 96\%.
-This suggests that the tools retrieval is relatively the simplest task in \textsc{FPBench}.
-MLLMs are good at understanding overall fingerprint analysis pipeline and the order in which any fingerprint task needs to be executed; \textit{e.g}., feature extraction step precedes feature-level verification.
-The results reinforce the feasibility of foundational models for fingerprints using tool chaining.
+\textbf{Tools retrieval.} In Tab \ref{tab:result} and Fig \ref{fig:result_plotsA}, MLLMs achieve the \textit{highest} performance (70.3\%) on the tool retrieval task.
+InternVL3-38b performs the best, securing 97\%, followed by GPT-5 and Gemini 2.5 Pro with 96\%.
+This suggests that tools retrieval is relatively the simplest task in \textsc{FPBench}.
+Results reinforce that MLLMs are good at understanding the fingerprint analysis pipeline and determining the correct sequence of operations, thus supporting the feasibility of foundational models for fingerprints using tool chaining.